 Building on this success, a second chemogenomics set of kinase inhibitors from GSK, Takeda, and Pfizer was assembled as PKIS2.
 This set contained 645 inhibitors and included many additional chemotypes that were not represented in the original set.
 PKIS2 was profiled using the DiscoverX KINOMEscan affinity capture technology and shown to index 250 human kinases.
 PKIS2 was also made widely available to the scientific community.

 PKIS and PKIS2 demonstrated the power of reusing published kinase inhibitors to build diverse chemogenomic sets.
 Detailed analysis of their activity profiles has allowed the design of an improved Kinase ChemoGenomic Set (KCGS) with the following properties:

 KCGS has been designed to replace PKIS and PKIS2, supplies of which have been depleted.
 KCGS has improved coverage of the human kinome and contains no promiscuous compounds, thereby facilitating the annotation of phenotypic data and hypothesis generation.
-KCGS will be available by request in the Fall of 2018.
+KCGS is now available from the SGC.

 Figure.
 Coverage of human kinases by KCGS.
 Kinases are ranked by the number of publications in PubMed.
 Each bar represents a kinase that is covered by one or more of the narrow spectrum inhibitors.